Maintain a Small Flower and Herb Garden

 - 3Cut whenever you have to.

-- 4Incorrect overcrowding of plants.
+- 4Overcrowding of plants.

 - 5Allowing herb flowers to grow.

 - 8No proper watering schedule.Flowers and herbs need to be watered consistently so that they won't be stressed.
 Early morning is a good time to water them.
 Make sure that you don't water the herbs over the leaves to avoid disease and mildew (applicable to herbs).
 Add mulch to the soil to lengthen the time before you water again.
+Never water plants when the sun is hot.
+The sun is attracted to water on the plant, and burns the leaves.
+Early morning and early evening are the best times to water.

 - 9Not using fertilizers.